fossabot/optimus/README.md

 [![codecov](https://codecov.io/gh/PI-Victor/pipelines/branch/master/graph/badge.svg)](https://codecov.io/gh/PI-Victor/pipelines)

 This is a CRD controller for orchestrating k8s native resources into ci-cd pipelines.

-The intended purpose is to have a VCS watcher/webhook that will run the pipeline on a VCS event, run the defined stages of the CRD, build the container image (either on remote docker client, secured with TLS or with a privileged pod inside of kubernetes itself), push the container to the user defined registry, notify the user by calling his CRD defined web-hook of thestage/stage command exit status.
-If the storage option is defined, the job artifacts are pushed to a defined object storage (the first option implemented will be Minio object storage).
+The intended purpose is to have a VCS watcher/web-hook that will run the pipeline on a VCS event, run each defined stage, build the container image (securely exposed docker instance on a remote host), push the container to the user defined registry, notify the user by calling his CRD defined web-hook of the stage/stage command exit status.

+If the object storage option is defined, the job artifacts are tar archived and pushed under the project bucket as `jobname-date.tar.gz`.

  *And maybe some other magic too.*